MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/how-to-manage-pim-policies.md

 ## Step 2: Get policy assignments

-`Get-MgPolicyRoleManagementPolicyAssignment` returns the relationship between the role definition and the policies.
+A policy assignment is the relationship between a role definition and a policy.

 ### Get all policy assignments